Newskin01/arch-fs25server/README.md

 # Legal disclaimer
 This Docker container is not endorsed by, directly affiliated with, maintained, authorized, or sponsored by [Giants Software](https://giants-software.com) and [Farming Simulator 25](https://farming-simulator.com/).
 The logo [Farming Simulator 25](https://giants-software.com) are © 2025 Giants Software.

+# License
+Code in this repository is licensed under the [MIT License](LICENSE).
+Contributions are accepted under the same terms.